In the Preseli Hills

 In the saddle you'll meet the main track.
 Turn left and follow it steadily up towards Carn Bica, which is visible on the hillside ahead of you.
 Just before this, you'll cross the circle made by the stones of Beddarthur.

 Turn around and retrace your steps back to the saddle.
-Climb slightly to pass the tor where you turned left to Carn Gyfrwy on your way out, ignoring the paths forking right to Carn Menyn, and stay on this main path to walk beside the plantation once more, now on your right.
+Climb slightly to pass the tor where you turned left to Carn Gyfrwy on your way out, ignoring the paths forking right to Carn Menyn, and stay on this main path to walk beside the wood once more, now on your right.
 At the end of this, continue straight on, following a fence-topped wall to your right, down to the gate.
-Turn right on to the lane and continue back to the car park.
+Turn right on to the lane and continue back to the lay-by.

 Additional information